PFMT vs Erectile Dysfunction Pills: Clinical Comparison

 - Placebo responses in ED research are notable; careful interpretation of any single study is needed (JAMA Network Open 2020).

-Where Erectimus fits
+Where Erectimus Fits

 - Read how the formulation supports circulation and performance: How Erectimus Works.

-Bottom line
+Bottom Line

-- PFMT can improve erectile function with minimal risk, but requires supervised technique and consistent training over weeks.
+PDE5 inhibitors deliver fast, on-demand efficacy with known side effects and interactions, supported by large RCTs and meta-analyses.
+PFMT can improve erectile function with minimal risk, but requires supervised technique and consistent training over weeks.